Hafizur-Rahman-SD/Discrete_Mathmatics/README.md

 # Discrete_Mathmatics
-here i am code some discrete mathmatics codes and other things
+here i will store some notes of discreat mathmatics.